WhatsApp suffers major outage - KTVZ

 By Michelle Toh, CNN Business

-WhatsApp is suffering a serious service outage, preventing some users from sending messages on the platform.
+WhatsApp suffered a serious outage on Tuesday, preventing users across the globe from sending or receiving messages on the platform.

+The world’s most popular messaging app started having problems around 3 a.m.
+ET.
+As of 4:50 a.m. the service was back for some users, but appeared to remain patchy elsewhere.

-As of 3:34 a.m.
-ET on Tuesday, there were nearly 70,000 reports of outages on the popular app, according to data from Down Detector, which tracks service disruptions around the world.
+There were nearly 70,000 reports of outages on the platform, according to data from Down Detector, which tracks service disruptions around the world.

 The cause of the outage was not immediately clear.
 WhatsApp is owned by Meta, the global tech giant formerly known as Facebook.

-In a statement, a company spokesperson told CNN Business that it was trying to resolve the issue for users.
+In a statement, a company spokesperson told CNN Business that it had resumed service.

-“We’re aware that some people are currently having trouble sending messages and we’re working to restore WhatsApp for everyone as quickly as possible,” the representative said.
+“We know people had trouble sending messages on WhatsApp today,” the representative said.
+“We’ve fixed the issue and apologize for any inconvenience.”

+In a post on Twitter, Down Detector said that user reports indicated that WhatsApp had been “having problems” since 3:17 a.m.
+ET.

 The-CNN-Wire